kelvinleung705/Use-I2C-LCD-to-make-some-fun-things----Electric-Memo-Pad/README.md

 Originally I wanted to use the rotary encoder for the input of letters.
 But it was broken (It was bought with a kit set in Aliexpress).
 So I need to control the cursor and the letter selection system with the same joystick.
 (Fun Fact: The joystick was bought with the same kit set with the rotary encoder.
 It was out of order a few days later after the rotary encoder.
 What bad luck!!)

-Here is teh video of teh memo before the death of the joystick https://youtu.be/EILXkjalpyk
+Here is the video of the memo before the death of the joystick https://youtu.be/EILXkjalpyk

 Lastly,